sarahbachernegg/supabase-support-casebook/README.md

 # Supabase Support Engineer Casebook

-I built this casebook while learning Supabase more deeply.
+I built this casebook while getting more hands-on with Supabase.
 I wanted to test myself against the kind of work the role requires, instead of just reading docs and sending over a CV.

 My background is in technical support, customer communication, internal tools, and API integrations.
-This repo is my way of connecting that experience with Supabase, PostgreSQL, Auth, RLS, and Realtime.
+This repo is my way of connecting this experience with Supabase, PostgreSQL, Auth, RLS, and Realtime.

 ## Cases